Community Service Grants

 Following the Community Service Grant Committee’s screening process, the Committee will present its recommendations to the City Council.
 The City Council will review the Committee’s report and consider award of funds to selected non-profit organizations.
 In all cases, the City Council retains sole and absolute discretion in administering this program, including which applicants will be awarded funds and the total level of funding in each instance.

 V. Execution of Agreement

 Non-profit organizations selected to receive funds will be required to sign and execute an agreement with the City of Westlake Village (see attached sample agreement).
-NOTE: If award of funds is made, a recipient non-profit organization will be required to expend grant monies prior to the close of the 2019 calendar year.
+NOTE: If award of funds is made, a recipient non-profit organization will be required to expend grant monies prior to the close of that calendar year.